Ohakuri Caldera: Geography

-The Ohakuri Caldera lies mainly to the east and north of the Atiamuri Dam and extends almost to the Ohakuri Dam.
-Its borders are ill defined, particularly the northern and eastern borders, possibly because later volcanotectonic activity has completely replaced landforms that could have at one stage included a lake extending almost from Lake Rotorua to this caldera.
-Its western border is believed to be defined by the valley of the Mangaharakeke stream that the main highway uses and towards the north west of Atiamuri the caldera floor extends at just below the 300 m level above sea level.
+The Ohakuri Caldera lies mainly to the east and north of the Ātiamuri Dam and extends almost to the Ōhakuri Dam.
+Its borders are ill-defined, particularly the northern and eastern borders, possibly because later volcanotectonic activity has completely replaced landforms that could have at one stage included a lake extending almost from Lake Rotorua to this caldera.
+Its western border is believed to be defined by the valley of the Mangaharakeke stream that the main highway uses and towards the north west of Ātiamuri the caldera floor extends at just below the 300 m level above sea level.
 Ngautuku is a dome at the south western aspect of the caldera.
 The much larger Maroa Caldera complex is to the south with its northern border on the Waikato River so the two caldera borders are adjacent.
-However the older Whakamaru Caldera almost certainly crosses the present river course and overlaps the Ohakuri Caldera to a degree.
+However, the older Whakamaru Caldera almost certainly crosses the present river course and overlaps the Ohakuri Caldera to a degree.
 The Waikato River course follows roughly the borders of these two caldera but the thermal area of Orakei Korako to the east is likely more related to the Maroa Caldera.